asakhematlala/ai-productivity-asistant-/README.md

 - **Responsible AI**: Added a disclaimer so users know to verify AI outputs
 -
 ## Sample Prompt I used
-"Task:Write a proffessional follow-up email to a client after a meeting .
+"Task:Write a professional follow-up email to a client after a meeting .
 Context: The client is a small business owner in cape town .
 Format: 3-4 sentences , friendly but proffessional tone."